 Poster: Confidential, Attestable, and Efficient Inter-CVM Communication with Arm CCA

 Sina Abdollahi, Amir Al Sadi, David Kotz, Marios Kogias, and Hamed Haddadi.
 Poster: Confidential, Attestable, and Efficient Inter-CVM Communication with Arm CCA.
-Proceedings of the European Conference on Computer Systems (EuroSys).
-ACM, April 2026. ©Copyright the authors.
-Accepted for publication.
+European Conference on Computer Systems (EuroSys), April 2026. ©Copyright the authors.
+No abstract appears in the ACM proceedings.
+Later revised as abdollahi:caec-tr.

 Abstract: